rharpalani/InventoryIQ/notebooks/rohan/README.md

 <img src="img/nov28.jpeg" width="700">

 A final demonstration video of our project can be seen [here](https://youtu.be/PPzAGEirUPg?si=TuyA4h9PU0MN2_ne).
-All of our high level requirements were satisfied and our system was functional, making this senior design project a success!
+All of our high level requirements were satisfied and our system was functional on our PCB, making this senior design project a success!